 This paper uses a conceptual framework based on collaborative governance to conduct qualitative research using case studies of select MSIs.
 Through this research, I identify the main motivations, individual and shared, of the different stakeholders as well as their capacity for joint action.
 There seems to be widespread acceptance among private sector, public sector, and civil society actors that collaboration is necessary to effectively address the issue of human trafficking and forced labour in seafood supply chains, aligning with the Thai government's recent pracharat (public-private-people partnership) initiative, but to date, there is limited research on (i) how such collaboration emerges, and (ii) the factors facilitating constructive collaboration.
-The central argument of this paper is that it is necessary to understand the conditions that give rise to, facilitate, or inhibit, constructive cross-sectoral collaborative arrangements, particularly where they intend to address complex, multi-scale governance issues.
-The intention of this paper is to help address this knowledge gap.
+The central argument of this paper is that it is necessary to understand the conditions that give rise to, facilitate, or inhibit, constructive cross-sectoral collaborative arrangements, particularly where they intend to address this knowledge gap.
 It is hoped that by drawing on case studies of promising MSIs to address forced labour and human trafficking issues, the rights of migrant workers in Thailand's fishing industry may be upheld.